yourdevkalki/arbitrum-vibekit/typescript/clients/web/README.md

 - **How it works:**

-  1. The frontend sends user input to the MCP agent backend.
+  1. The user interacts with the web frontend.
-  2. The agent processes the request, possibly interacting with on-chain contracts or external services.
+  2. User input is processed by an API within the frontend.
+  3. This API route, using an LLM (e.g., via OpenRouter), discovers available "tools" from backend MCP agent servers (e.g., Lending Agent, Swapping Agent).
+These tools represent agent capabilities.
+  4. The LLM uses the user's message and available tools to either respond directly or utilize agent tools, orchestrating the agents in this way.
+  5. If a tool is used, the frontend's API proxies the request to the appropriate MCP agent.
+  6. The MCP agent executes the action and returns the result.
+  7. The result is sent back to the LLM, which formulates a final response.
-  3. The response is streamed back and rendered in the frontend.
+  8. The response is streamed to the frontend UI.

 ## Model Providers

 This frontend uses [OpenRouter](https://openrouter.ai/) as the default LLM provider.
 However you can easily switch to other providers such as [OpenAI](https://openai.com), [Anthropic](https://anthropic.com), [Cohere](https://cohere.com/), and many more with just a few lines of code.
-Refer to [this guide](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/clients/web/docs/02-update-models.md) to update your model provider.
+Refer to [this guide](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/typescript/clients/web/docs/update-models.md) to update your model provider.

 ## Quickstart